Medicare Advantage vs. Medigap

 The biggest difference between Medicare Advantage and Medicare supplemental insurance (Medigap) is the way they work.

-Medigap is intended simply to cover some of the gaps that Original Medicare doesn’t pay for — coinsurance, copayments and deductibles for instance.
+Medigap is intended simply to cover some of the gaps (also known as cost-sharing) that Original Medicare doesn’t pay for — coinsurance, copayments and deductibles, for instance.
+Original Medicare only pays 80 percent for Medicare-covered services such as doctors’ services and outpatient medical services and supplies.

-Medicare Advantage plans cover everything that Original Medicare does but may offer more coverage for things that Medicare doesn’t.
+Medicare Advantage plans are an alternative to Original Medicare.
+Sold by private insurers, these plans cover everything that Original Medicare does but may offer extra benefits for things that Medicare doesn’t, including dental and vision care.

-You may have fewer choices in some cases with Medicare Advantage plans.
+You may have fewer choices in terms of doctors and health care providers in some cases with Medicare Advantage plans.
+With Medigap, you have access to any doctor or provider who accepts Medicare.

 |Choice of Doctors||